Former Blackhawk Bobby ‘The Golden Jet’ Hull dies at 84

-CHICAGO — Chicago Blackhawks great Bobby Hull has died at the age of 84.
+CHICAGO (WGN) — Chicago Blackhawks great Bobby Hull has died at the age of 84.

-Hull is the Blackawks’ all-time leading scorer.
-“The Golden Jet” helped lead the team to a Stanley Cup title in 1961.
+Hull, known as “The Golden Jet,” is the Blackawks’ all-time leading scorer.
+In 1961, he helped lead the team to a Stanley Cup title.

-Early last year, Hull was no longer was an ambassador for the team.
-His past had come under scrutiny, including two allegations of domestic violence, first in 1986 by his wife Deborah, which resulted in a conviction of assault against a police officer.
+Early last year, Hull lost his status as an ambassador for the team.
+His past had come under scrutiny, including two allegations of domestic violence, first in 1986 by his wife, Deborah, resulting in a conviction of assault against a police officer.

-He was also quoted in 1998 while speaking to a Russian newspaper where he said, “Hitler, for example, had some good ideas.
+He was also quoted in 1998 while speaking to a Russian newspaper, to which he said, “Hitler, for example, had some good ideas.
 He just went a little bit too far.”

 Hull ended his career in Chicago in 1972 and finished with the Winnipeg Jets and Hartford Whalers.